Guide To Go

 If the POIs in the inactive route are set to Active and Public, they will still appear on the map under Auto.

-• The Voice Of Norway app is free to download and is available on App Store and Google Play.
+• The Guide To Go app is free to download and is available on App Store and Google Play.
 The content (audio guides and POIs) is also free to download and stream.
 As a customer and content provider, you have the option to set a code on your guide route.
 It is up to you how you want to share codes with your guests and visitors.

 • Auto mode allows the app user to stream POIs without downloading an entire route.
 POIs set as Public will be available in Auto mode.
 By pressing the Auto button at the bottom right of the app, you enter the map – and are then in Auto mode.